dnahon/blueJaysApp/README.md

 ### 2. Navigate to the blueJaysApp Directory

-Navigate to the blueJaysApp directory within the Homebase repository:
+Navigate to the blueJaysApp directory:

 ```shell
 cd blueJaysApp